Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 > [Info] This section is only relevant for customers, not for suppliers.

-- *Overwrite* [x]
+- [x] *Overwrite*
-Select the checkbox to display the options below.
+  Select this checkbox to overwrite the options below.
 Otherwise, the default settings are applied.

 - *Dispatch method*
   Click the drop-down list to select the desired dispatch method.
 The following options are available:

     - **Email**
     - **Post**